svivekvarma/intro_to_gaming/intro_to_gaming.md

 # State machines

 - Bringing the feedback of animation, interaction from the user and reaction from collisions together.
-- allows you to design feedback from afar.
+- Introduces flow and control to your systems

 ---

-# State machines
+# State Machines

 ![inline](resources/fsm_dog.png)